Plitvice Lakes National Park: Area

+The national park's lakes are arranged in cascades.
+Sixteen lakes can be seen from the surface.

 The lakes are renowned for their distinctive colors, ranging from azure to green, grey or blue.
 The colors change constantly depending on the quantity of minerals or organisms in the water and the angle of sunlight.

 Etymology

 The name Plitvice was first mentioned in a written document in 1777 by Dominik Vukasović, the priest of Otočac.
-This name was designated due to natural phenomena that have created the lakes.
-Nature formed shallow basins (Croatian pličina or plitvak, plitko means shallow), which have been filled with water.
+This name was designated because of natural phenomena that have created the lakes.
+Nature formed shallow basins (Croatian pličina or plitvak, plitko means "shallow"), which have been filled with water.
 For centuries, water has changed the limestone and thus the landscape of this area.
 The emerging travertine barriers decelerated and retained the flowing water.
 These dams are continuously growing in height.

-Some scientists refer to the river Plitvica as origin of the name.
-This little river flows into the Plitvice Lakes at the lower and final part of the lakes.
-A nearby village bears the same name.
-The water masses of the Plitvice Lakes continue as Korana river in northern direction.

 Location

 Routes and distances

-The Plitvice Lakes have formed in a depression between the Mala Kapela mountain in the west and the Plješevica mountain in the east amidst the Dinaric Alps.
-The national park is located at the national route D1 Zagreb–Split between Slunj and Korenica in the vicinity of Bosnia and Herzegovina.
-Other larger municipalities within the surrounding area are Ogulin, Rakovica, Otočac, Gospić and Bihać in Bosnia.